Data privacy is of high importance for H&M and we want to be open and transparent with our processing of your personal data.

 For every specific process of personal data we collect from you, we will inform you whether the provision of personal data is statutory or required to enter a contract and whether it is an obligation to provide the personal data and possible consequences if you choose not to.

 Right to access:

 You have the right to request information about the personal data we hold on you at any time.
-You can contact H&M that will provide you with your personal data via e-mail.
+You can contact H&M and we will provide you with your personal data via e-mail.

 Right to portability:

-Whenever H&M process your personal data by automated means based on your consent or based on an agreement you have the right to get a copy of your data transferred to you or to another party.
+Whenever H&M processes your personal data, by automated means based on your consent or based on an agreement, you have the right to get a copy of your data transferred to you or to another party.
 This only includes the personal data you have submitted to us.

 Right to rectification:

-You have the right to request rectification of your personal data if they are incorrect, including the right to have incomplete personal data completed.
+You have the right to request rectification of your personal data if the information is incorrect, including the right to have incomplete personal data completed.

 Right to erasure:

 You have the right to erase any personal data processed by H&M at any time except for the following situations: